StatelessSoftware/StatelessExample/README.md

 ### public

 Public houses your compiled css and js, your application entry `index.php`, your `.htaccess`, and any public images (such as your logo and favicon).
 This will be the folder which is the server root.

+### script

+The script folder has scripts to manage your website, such as `create-app.sh`

 ### src